Manage your monitors, change resolution and more

 With just one click, or with a keyboard shortcut, you can switch to macOS Dark theme (10.9 or later), lower screen brightness, reduce blue light emitted by your display, enable grayscale mode or even set another wallpaper.
 If your screen does not support brightness control, Displays will simulate screen dimming.

 And night mode can be scheduled, either in a user-defined period or based on sunset/sunrise.
+You can even automatically switch to night mode when you launch any app of your choice!

 Virtual mouse pointer highlighter for your presentations